Sottti/AndroidAppTemplate/README.md

   Handles business logic for the screen.
 It consumes `Actions`, interacts with UseCases/Repositories, and exposes a single `State` Flow for the UI to observe.
-* **UseCases (Domain Layer)**: (Optional) Encapsulates a single piece of business logic (e.am., `GetUserProfileUseCase`).
+* **UseCases (Domain Layer)**: (Optional) Encapsulates a single piece of business logic (e.am., `GetItem`).
 This makes logic reusable and easier to test.
 * **Repository (Data Layer)**: The single source of truth for data.
 It abstracts away the data source (network or local database) and provides a clean API for the `ViewModel` or `UseCases` to consume.